SFDO-Tooling/MetaDeploy/docs/running_docker.rst

 POSTGRES_USER:
     Environment variable set in the docker-compose.yml file under the postgres service, represents database user.
-This value has already been configured for you unless you decide to reconfigure it.
+This value has already been configured for you, but you decide to reconfigure it.

 POSTGRES_PASSWORD: